 What Happens After Practice

-Professional liability policies afford coverage for one year at a time, so in order for an attorney to have coverage in force at all times, a policy must be obtained every year.
+Professional liability policies afford coverage for one year at a time, so in order for an attorney to have coverage in place at all times, a policy must be obtained every year.
 Continuity of coverage is paramount in claims-made coverage.
-That said, an attorney can only purchase professional liability insurance while in active practice.
-This poses a problem for an attorney who is going to go into retirement, become a judge, change firms or enter a non-legal profession.
-That’s where ERE/tail coverage comes in.
+When an attorney changes firms,* becomes a judge, retires or exits private practice for any reason, an ERE becomes available and necessary.

-The purchase of an ERE is not a separate policy.
-Instead, the endorsement extends the terms and conditions of the prior existing policy and allows an additional period of time in which a claim may be reported to the insurance carrier.
-The purchased endorsement allows the attorney to report claims to the insurer after the policy has expired or been cancelled.
+Your ERE is not a separate policy.
+Instead, the endorsement extends the terms and conditions of the prior existing OAMIC policy and allows an additional period of time in which a claim may be reported to OAMIC, allowing you to report claims to the insurer after the policy has expired or been cancelled.